minvws/nl-kat-coordination/docs/source/guidelines/contributions.rst

 This is a great way to help the project forward and doesn't require any technical expertise.
 If you would like to see OpenKAT in another language, let us know!

+Any authenticated Weblate user can edit translation strings directly or make suggestions.
+Any translation updates in Weblate will be automatically submitted as a GitHub PR after 24 hours, which will be reviewed by the development team.
+If you contribute to the translation effort, you will receive a mention in the source code.

-Updates to the English source strings must be done directly in Rocky's source code.
+Note that editing the English localization requires changing the source string in Django, which must be done through a GitHub PR manually.

 Contributor Social Contract
 ===========================